Ulrike Müßig: Academic education and career

 Ulrike Müßig studied law in Würzburg (DE) and Cambridge (GB).
 She spent time at the Paris-Panthéon-Assas University (FR) as a visiting student.
 After the First State Examination in 1993, she received the doctoral scholarship of the Studienstiftung at the Institute for Comparative Law at the University of Würzburg (DE) and at the Max-Planck-Institute for foreign and international private law in Hamburg.
 She was awarded her doctorate in 1995.
 Müßig became a postdoctoral scholar at the Institute for Bavarian and German Legal History at the University of Würzburg at the chair of Professor Dietmar Willoweit from 1996 to 1999, after having completed her traineeship for her Assesorexamen in Würzburg, Brussels and Paris.

 Müßig’s time at Willoweit’s chair culminated in her postdoctoral qualification (habilitation) in 2000 at the Law Faculty of the University of Würzburg in the fields of European and German Legal history, Civil Law, Comparative Law, and International Private Law.
 The habilitation ‘Recht und Justizhoheit’ concerning Legal History received the Heisenberg Prize of the DFG (German Research Foundation) and a second edition in 2009.
-In the same year of her habilitation (2000), Ulrike Müßig was appointed to the Chair for Civil Law and German and European Legal History at the University of Passau, rejecting an offered chair at the University of Bielefeld.
+In the same year of her habilitation (2000), Ulrike Müßig was appointed to the Chair for Civil Law and German and European Legal History at the University of Passau, rejecting an offered chair at Bielefeld University.
 An offer by the University of Bern had been rejected in 2003.